deeploy-ml/deeploy/README.md

 #### 3. Cert-manager

-This step is optional, but recommended.
-If you do not want to use certmanager, there are two alternatives:

-1. **Supply your own certificates**.
-You would do this by placing the root certificate in the `deeploy-cert` secret, and the wildcard certificate in the `deeploy-wildcard-cert` secret.
-Both reside in the `istio-system` namespace.
-2. **Run Deeploy without TLS**.
-If you decide to run Deeploy without terminating TLS on the cluster level, make sure to do it elsewhere.
-You can turn off TLS by setting `security.tls.enabled` to `false` in the `values.yaml` during installation.

-If you choose to use certmanager, follow these steps:

 1. [Install cert-manager](https://cert-manager.io/docs/installation/kubernetes/#installing-with-helm).

-2. [Set up auto-renewal through ACME](https://cert-manager.io/docs/configuration/acme/).
+2. (__Optional__) [Set up auto-renewal through ACME](https://cert-manager.io/docs/configuration/acme/).
+Only do this if you want to terminate TLS on this cluster.
 Make sure to generate two certificates as described above.

 #### 4. Deeploy stack